 “Importantly, though, this does not imply that linguistic relations are restricted only to adjacent elements but, instead, that they may be formed between any of the small number of elements maintained at a given level of representation.”

 While their account helps them escape some empirical problems, it highlights other, more severe ones.
 It says nothing, for instance, about which of the small number of elements at a given level may relate to each other; as far as C&C are concerned, anything goes.
 This flies in the face of considerable evidence for richly nuanced and apparently universal principles governing such relations (subjacency, case, theta relations, etc.). ; see below.
 It also makes the ubiquitous presence of long-distance dependencies mysterious.
-If learners look first for local associations in blindly segmenting their language, subject to a crippling limit on short-term memory, it is unclear how and why long-distance extraction ought to be stable in any lineage, much less universal.
+If learners look first for local associations in blindly segmenting their language, subject to a crippling limit on short-term memory, it is unclear why or how long-distance extraction ought to be stable in any lineage, much less universal.
 This is especially true for so-called wh-in situ languages, where the long-distance dependency holds between a filled argument position and a possibly distant scope position (which may not even be explicitly marked); we simply see no way that a naïve learner would be led to induce such patterns from raw data without guidance of an internal Bauplan.

-“The ability to acquire and rapidly deploy a hierarchy of chunks at different linguistic scales is parallel to the ability to chunk sequences of motor movements, numbers or chess positions: it is a skill, built up by continual practice.”(18)
+C&C assert “The ability to acquire and rapidly deploy a hierarchy of chunks at different linguistic scales is parallel to the ability to chunk sequences of motor movements, numbers or chess positions: it is a skill, built up by continual practice….
+If linguistic input is available only fleetingly, then any learning must occur while that information is present; i.e., learning must occur in real-time, as the Chunk-and-Pass process takes place.

-So C&C assert.

-“If linguistic input is available only fleetingly, then any learning must occur while that information is present; i.e., learning must occur in real-time, as the Chunk-and-Pass process takes place.
 That is, any modifications to the learner’s cognitive system in light of processing must, according to the Now-or-Never bottleneck, occur at the time of processing.”
-(19)
+(18-19)

 Consider the following parallel argument about visual processing: we know that visual information is available only fleetingly, rapidly overwritten by the flood of new information.
 This means that learning to process the visual scene must happen online, and that vision is a learned skill.
 In this context, it is clear that we are simply begging the question of whether innate machinery dictates how visual input is processed, or whether it “emerges” from learning to process the “buzzing, blooming confusion” of raw sensory data.
-In the case of vision, we know that how the input is perceived relies on strongly innate mechanisms – cell populations dedicated to detecting low-level features (REF).
+In the case of vision, we know that how the input is perceived relies on strongly innate mechanisms – cell populations dedicated to detecting low-level features (REFS).
 It is an open question whether invariants of implementation in the brain pre-determine the range of possible structures in language.

 They cite the remarkable case of SF, who learned to hierarchically chunk very long sequences of digits, as support for their general idea.
 But more thoughtful examination of the facts of SF’s case point in a different direction.
 First, SF was able to achieve his remarkable chunking only by interpreting the digits as meaningful units (running times, for example), arguably engaging at least some of the specialized machinery of language.
 Indeed, it is a recurring theme of research on memory that short term memory, held in Baddeley’s (1986) “phonological loop”, engages specialized language production mechanisms – in effect, sequences in a short-term memory task are maintained in memory by covert internal repetition).
 It is not clear, then, if this remarkable anecdote sheds any light on non-language-specific cognitive architecture.